Theodosian: A Deep Dive into Memory-Hierarchy-Centric FHE Acceleration: Microarchitectural Analysis of Prior GPU FHE Acceleration

 \subsubsection{BConv}

 Fig.~\ref{fig:util:kernel} shows that an optimized BConv implementation also becomes L2-bandwidth-bound.
-While the original BConv kernel from Cheddar appears more compute-bound with high FMA utilization, our BConv optimization described below substantially reduces the computational load and results in high SM-to-L2 NoC utilization, indicating an L2 write bandwidth bottleneck.

-To understand our optimization, we first explain Cheddar's modular reduction approach during BConv.
-As described in \S\ref{sec:back:ops}, modular reductions can be deferred until the end of GEMM in BConv.
-However, because Cheddar uses moduli close to 32 bits ($Q_j \approx 2^{31}$), the accumulated value exceeds the capacity of a 64-bit register under typical settings.
-For example, when $L_{\mathrm{in}} = 12$, the accumulation result can become as large as $3\cdot2^{64}$, necessitating additional intermediate reductions.
+To understand our BConv optimization, we first examine Cheddar's modular reduction approach.
+As described in \S\ref{sec:back:ops}, modular reductions can be deferred until the end of the GEMM operation in BConv.
+However, because Cheddar uses moduli close to 32 bits ($Q_j \approx 2^{31}$), the accumulated value can easily exceed the capacity of a 64-bit register under typical settings.
+For example, when $L_{\mathrm{in}} = 12$, the accumulated result can become as large as $3\cdot2^{64}$, necessitating costly intermediate reductions.
+Thus, the original BConv kernel from Cheddar is highly compute-bound, heavily constrained by high FMA utilization.